top of page

 What We Do

 Volunteer UP Legal Clinic's mission is to UPlift and empower communities of South Jersey through legal representation, advocacy, and community awareness.
-The Clinic connects individuals and families facing legal barriers with specialized staff and dedicated volunteer attorneys who provide high-quality pro bono legal services to those most in need.
+The Clinic connects individuals and families facing legal barriers with dedicated staff and specialized volunteer attorneys who provide high-quality pro bono legal services to those most in need.
 Volunteer UP is committed to creating a more just landscape in which all those in South Jersey will have access to quality legal services.

 Who We Serve